IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_storageclasses_topology.md

-# Creating a StorageClass with topology feature
+# Creating a StorageClass with topology awareness

 When using the CSI Topology feature, different parameters must be taken into account when creating a storage class yaml file with specific `by_system_id` requirements.
 Use this information to help define a StorageClass that is topology aware.